POSTS TAGGED: gpl

 Much in the spirit shown by Sony back with the Xperia Z, the company’s gone ahead to make sure developers can play with the workings behind both the yet-to-be-released Xperia M and the just released Xperia Z Ultra.
 It’s been iterated before, and it has to be done again, but nothing but . . .
 READ ON »

 Posted July 2, 2013 at 07:30 pm by Pulser_G2

 At XDA, we like open source.
 In fact, you could say we love it.
 We have a GPL policy to ensure users understand the best ways to follow the GPL, and ensure others can make use of their work to improve all our devices.

 Unfortunately though, OEMs often lag behind the efforts of the hobbyist third-party developers.
 While some OEMs are very commendable with their source releases (namely Sony, on numerous occasions, going above and beyond what is GPL licensed, releasing AOSP device trees), a lot of other OEMs take a lot longer to release sources.
 But they eventually do, and we should applaud them for that.

-Posted June 13, 2013 By: Jimmy McGee
+Posted June 13, 2013 at 09:00 pm by Jimmy McGee

 Daniel Nazer is a Staff Attorney on the Electronic Frontier Foundation’s intellectual property team, focusing on patent reform.
 Daniel has a B.A. in Philosophy from the University of Western Australia, an M.A. in philosophy from Rutgers, and a J.D. from Yale Law School.
 He also practiced at Keker & Van Nest, LLP, where he represented technology clients in patent and antitrust litigation.